 If you have any questions regarding the assessment procedures for a diploma or BTEC subjects please contact the Head of Department for that subject which you can find through the curriculum section of the website.

-If you have any questions regarding the assessment of the core, or any other questions about the IBCP, please contact Ms. Haran, the Deputy Head of 6th Form and International Coordinator.
+If you have any questions regarding the assessment of the core, or any other questions about the IBCP, please contact Ms. Jones, the Head of 6th Form and International Coordinator.